 CR&T has provided more than $4.7 million to establish the Richard T. Silver MD Myeloproliferative Neoplasm Center at Weill Cornell Medical College, which was dedicated in 2014.
 Our goal is to build the world’s leading center dedicated to research and care for patients who have these blood cancers.
 Learn about the Center here.

 A History of Achievements

-We’re proud of the research achievements that we have funded over the past fifty years.
+We’re proud of the research achievements that we have funded over the past fifty-one years.
 CR&T-funded investigators have:

 - Participated in the development of new therapies for Hodgkin’s and non-Hodgkin’s lymphoma;